masashitanimura/2.0/pages/userguide/userguide_vod.md

 ## Notes:

+- Make sure that Flash is allowed in the browser
 - A window will open in every play instance
-- The player uses JSplayer version 5.8.8
+- The player uses JSplayer version 5.8.8, the player s not supported in Firefox, please use Chrome